-has been the Director of the Spiritual Emergence Network (founded by Stan and Christina Grof in 1980) for eight years.
-He has had training and experience with several spiritual traditions in both hemispheres, with expertise in the areas of lucid dreaming, kundalini, nonduality, altered states of consciousness, and other things transpersonal.
+Ted Esser, Ph.D. has been the Director of the Spiritual Emergence Network (founded by Stan and Christina Grof in 1980) for over fifteen years.
+He has had training and experience with several spiritual traditions, with expertise in the areas of lucid dreaming, kundalini, nonduality, altered states of consciousness, and other things transpersonal.

-He is an Adjunct Professor teaching graduate-level Consciousness Studies and Transpersonal Philosophy, Theory, and Research Methods courses at Sofia University (formerly the Institute of Transpersonal Psychology) and Consciousness & Dream Studies courses at John F. Kennedy University.
+He has held Core Faculty and Adjunct Professor positions teaching graduate-level Consciousness Studies and Transpersonal Philosophy, Theory, and Research Methods courses at the Institute of Transpersonal Psychology (now Sofia University) and Consciousness & Dream Studies courses at John F. Kennedy University.

 His dissertation, Lucid Dreaming, Kundalini, the Divine, and Nonduality: A Transpersonal Narrative Study examines its subject from a transdisciplinary framework, including transpersonal psychology, consciousness studies, religious studies, and dream studies.
-He is a contributor to a forthcoming book on lucid dreaming to be published by Prager in late 2013.
+He is a contributing author in Lucid Dreaming: New Perspectives on Consciousness in Sleep to published by Prager.
 Previously, he worked in public and educational television for 7 years, producing the Midnight Theatre series for KCTS 9 in Seattle, WA.

 He holds BA & BFA degrees in Communications (New Media) & Photography (Video Art) from the University of Washington, and an MA in Philosophy & Religion (Philosophy, Cosmology & Consciousness program ) and a PhD from the East/West Psychology program (Consciousness Studies track) from the California Institute of Integral Studies in San Francisco.
-He is married with three children in Marin County, CA where he has a spiritual counseling practice.
+He has five children and lives in San Diego County, CA with his partner where he conducts his spiritual counseling practice globally.